DPIC: Decoupling Prompt and Intrinsic Characteristics for LLM Generated Text Detection: Method

-To address this, we employed a Siamese network structure to measure the similarity between texts.
-We selected a pre-trained language model as the backbone network to convert texts into semantic embeddings.
-A Siamese network is an artificial neural network that simultaneously processes two different input tensors using the same weights, producing comparable output tensors.
+Through the decoupling process, we get $\hat{\mathbf{x}}$ aligned with $\mathbf{x}$ on the reconstructed prompt $\hat{\mathbf{p}}$.
+After that, we measure the similarity of $\mathbf{x}$ and $\hat{\mathbf{x}}$, then use it as a discriminative feature.
+Since the two texts are consistent at the prompt level, the similarity only indicates the intrinsic characteristics contained in $\mathbf{x}$.
+The hypothesis under our detection method is that the text generated by LLMs and text created by humans exhibit inconsistent intrinsic characteristics.
+If the candidate text is generated by LLMs, the regenerated text will exhibit higher similarity to the candidate text because the texts generated by LLMs have similar intrinsic characteristics.
+On the contrary, if the candidate text is created by humans, then the similarity will be lower because the text generated by LLMs and text created by humans exhibit intrinsic characteristics.

-In our Siamese network, the original text and the re-answered text are used as inputs for the two branches of the network.
-The output consists of two corresponding semantic embeddings.
-Based on these embeddings, we calculate the cosine similarity value, which can be expressed as follows:
+We employed a Siamese Network to measure the similarity between texts.
+A Siamese Network is a neural network that simultaneously processes two different input tensors using the same weights, producing comparable output tensors. $\mathbf{x}$ and $\hat{\mathbf{x}}$ separately enter two subnets that share structures, parameters, and weights. \qya{For each subnet, we employ a language model as an encoder to perform feature extraction on the texts, which can be formulated as below.}